How and why to fight your charge for drug possession and paraphernalia

 - Burnt Spoons

-- An Apple (pierced to a makeshift pipe)
+- An Apple (pierced to make a pipe)

 - Modified soda cans/bottles